 Final assessment of your analysis, articulation, and appreciation of the course themes, including your incorporation of formative feedback from Weeks 1 – 7, through an essay of 2500 – 3000 words due in Week 8.

 There is no set textbook for the course.
-Required readings will be made available on BlackBoard.
-While some of the primary texts, from which excerpts are assigned for the course, are in the public domain, you may wish to purchase your own hard copies for future reference and reflection.
+Assigned readings will be made available on BlackBoard.
+While many of the primary texts are in the public domain, you may wish to purchase your own hard copies for future reference and reflection.

 Dr. Cissie Fu at [firstname.lastname@example.org].